Lay Down Your Arms (The Graces song): Belinda Carlisle cover

-The song was covered by American singer-songwriter Belinda Carlisle, who, like her friend Caffey, was an alumna of The Go-Go's.
-It was the second song Carlisle released in November 1993 by Virgin Records from her fifth studio album, Real (1993).
-Carlisle's version, which Schuckett produced, was the more successful of the two versions, charting at number 27 on the UK Singles Chart.
+The song was covered by the American singer-songwriter Belinda Carlisle, who, like her friend Caffey, was an alumna of the Go-Go's.
+It was the second song Carlisle released in November 1993 by Virgin Records from her fifth album, Real (1993).
+Carlisle's version, which Schuckett produced, was more successful, reaching number 27 on the UK Singles Chart.
 The CD single included three additional tracks: "Tell Me", "Wrap My Arms", and "Here Comes My Baby"; the last two were 8-track demos.

 Critical reception

 Upon its release as a single, Taylor Parkes of Melody Maker drew comparisons between "Lay Down Your Arms" and Carlisle's preceding single, commenting, "'Big Scary Animal' was a cracker, and this is twice as good again – stylishly dumb."
 Alan Jones from Music Week gave Carlisle's version of the song three out of five, writing, "This undistinguished single clatters along without providing any moments of great significance.
 A hit (all her Virgin singles are) but not one of Carlisle's biggest or best."